10. February 2025 9 minutes reading time

 3. What Is a Matrix Organization and How Does It Work?

-The matrix organization is a multidimensional organizational structure that combines elements of both functional and divisional organizations.
-In an era where companies must increasingly focus on flexibility and resilience to respond to global crises, technological innovations, and changing markets, this model is gaining importance.
+The matrix organization is a type of organizational structure that combines elements of both functional and divisional models.
+As companies face global crises, technological change, and shifting markets, this matrixed organization helps them stay flexible and resilient.

 What is the Matrix System?
 Structure and Characteristics